mbart13/rest-countries-api/README.md

 Making accessible UI components like custom select is difficult, we all know that.
 Fortunately, there are tools like Downshift, so we don't have to re-invent the wheel.
 So for this challenge I build custom dropdown to match design and hooked into Downshift to make it fully accessible.
 Works really great, you can test it out with keyboard or even screen reader.

 Also, this is my first React project with TypeScript.
 At the beginning it was tough, there was a lot of googling for sure, but on the second day I started to see the benefits that static typing provides.
 Since I'm still learning, I didn't want TypeScript to slow me down, so to make progress with the project I used 'any' in some places and moved on.

 To be added:

-1. Unit tests.
-2. Checking if user prefers dark mode based on OS settings.
+1. Checking if user prefers dark mode based on OS settings.

 ### Useful resources